fomo3d-wiki/block_chain_account/README.md

 # Code of Conduct

 We aim to share our knowledge and findings as we work daily to improve our product, for our community, in a safe and open space.
 We work as we live, as kind and considerate human beings who learn and grow from giving and receiving positive, constructive feedback.
 We reserve the right to delete or ban any behavior violating this base foundation of respect.

+# Donations
+I do this because I love it, but if you want to buy me a coffee, I won't say no. :o)

+Ethereum: 0x104F8FE69dF59fe4c27dd487779D49A9Ec5caCC9

+# License
+Completely MIT Licensed.
+Including ALL dependencies.
+If you love or like it ！Please jion us，邮件:lucklidi@126.com，微信ID:adi1427569517